 |PPD215 Analysis of Methods in Planning|

-Students are also required to complete a second year project, pass comprehensive examinations, prepare and defend a dissertation proposal, and prepare and defend a dissertation.
+Students are also required to complete a Second Year Project, pass comprehensive examinations (comps), prepare & defend a dissertation proposal, and prepare & defend a dissertation.

 Students take a written examination during their third year of study to demonstrate mastery of major theoretical, methodological, and substantive issues in criminology, law and society.
-This is an take-home examination, and includes two areas: criminological, and law and society.
+This is a take-home exam and includes two areas: Criminology, and Law and Society.
 Completion of the comprehensive examination is required before the student can advance to candidacy for the Ph.D.
-Comprehensive exams are offered a minimum of two times a year (usually once during the Fall and Spring quarters).
-Students typically take the exams during their third year, and must pass them by the Spring of their third year.
+Comprehensive exams ("comps") are offered a minimum of two times a year (at the beginning of Fall Quarter and again at the end of the same quarter).
+Students typically take comps during their third year, and must pass them by the Winter Quarter of their third year.

-During the fourth year of study, students develop and defend a proposal for dissertation research.
-The proposal is developed under the guidance of a faculty advisor, and clearly presents the research questions, theories methods that will inform the doctoral dissertation project.
+During the fourth year of study, students draft and defend a proposal for dissertation research.
+The proposal is developed under the guidance of a faculty advisor, and clearly presents the research questions, theories, and methods which will inform the doctoral dissertation project.
 Once students complete the proposal, they must defend the proposal to a committee comprised of the faculty advisor and four other faculty members.
-Upon approval of the defense, the student will advance to candidacy for the PhD.
+Upon approval of the defense, the student will advance to candidacy for the Ph.D.
 Students generally complete the proposal defense by the end of the fourth year.